MikeM0s010v/20-80-Battery-Exceed-Signalizer-/README.md

 Enjoy!

-There is some time lag in python power_plugged attribute status updating.
-Thus, some code refactoring and further sleeptime adjustments may be made, added or detalized.

 CPU-usage check:
 ps aux --sort=-%mem | grep -i '[p]ython'
 user 2300  0.0  0.0 256060 17720 pts/0    S+   04:21   0:00 python alert.py